Learning-Code/Counters/README.md

 # counters

-This is a webservice using JAX-RS and Jersey.
+This is a JAX-RS webservice using Maven and Jersey.

 This API provides functions to